top of page

 An Ending and a Beginning

 Dr. Friesen, or Dr. G as he's come to be known, taught for 37 years at Multnomah University, from 1976-2013.
-He is now in his second “dream job” teaching at the Africa College of Theology (ACT) in Kigali, Rwanda.
+He is now in his second “dream job” teaching in Kigali, Rwanda.

 The Land of a Thousand Hills